Thaotter/chessbot_docs/docs/source/commands/compare.rst

 * Usernames are not case-sensitive
 * The order of usernames affects their position in the comparison image
 * If any specified user doesn't exist on Chess.com, you'll receive an error message
-* The command automatically adjusts the layout based on how many players you're comparing:
+* The command automatically adjusts the layout based on how many players you're comparing
-   * Two players: side-by-side comparison
-   * Three players: three-column layout
-   * Four players: 2x2 grid layout

 Troubleshooting
 --------------